 Accountabilities MSE Target Subgroup(s) List the subgroups.
 Strategies/Activities Identify strategies/activities that will improve English Language Development (ELD), English Language Arts (ELA), Mathematics, Science, and Social Studies.
 Describe the supplemental intervention services provided before, during, and after the school day for students not meeting grade level standards.
 Include support personnel that will assist in implementing these strategies/activities.
-Resources/Proposed Funding Sources Identify the resources needed to implement the strategies, activities, and/or support described in the left hand column.
-Means of Evaluating Progress Periodic Assessment See monitoring indicators from CST section below to increase the median API score.
+Resources/Proposed Funding Sources Means of Evaluating Progress Periodic Assessment See monitoring indicators from CST section below to increase the median API score.
 Staff Responsible Who participates and/ or who is responsible for monitoring of the specific strategies/ activities and/or support?
 Start/Completion Date Indicate when the strategy will be implemented and projected date of completion.
-Increase the number of schools that meet or exceed their API targets 2010-11 1 To Exceed the demographically similar LAUSD elementary school's mean API by 5 points Startup Grant Walton Family grant General block grant Categorical block grant Principal Dean of Academics, and/or Department Chairs During 2010- 2011 school year Increase percentage of students in grades 2-5 scoring proficient or advanced on the CST in ELA and Math % Proficient/Advanced CST ELA by grade: 7% Reading: The communities will be divided into: K-1; 2-3; 4-5.
+Increase the number of schools that meet or exceed their API targets 2010-11 1 To Exceed the demographically similar LAUSD elementary school's mean API by 5 points Startup Grant Walton Family grant General block grant Categorical block grant Principal Dean of Academics, and/or Department Chairs During 2010- 2011 school year Increase percentage of students in grades 2-5 scoring proficient or advanced on the CST in ELA and Math % Proficient/Advanced CST ELA by grade: 2011 2012 Change Grade 2 - 51% 58% +7% Grade 3 - 47% 54% +7% Grade 4 - 45% 52% +7% Grade 5 - 42% 49% +7% 7% Reading: The communities will be divided into: K-1; 2- 3; 4-5.
 Multi-grade groupings will allow students two years to develop required skills without stigma or loss of self-esteem.
 Within each group, activities and exercises will provide; remediation, grade and age appropriate-level, and individual advancement assignments.
 Each unit requires the same literature selection, but activities vary, depending on the individual abilities of the student.
 Upper-grade level peer tutoring, university Education majors and pre-service teachers will assist in individualized and small group instruction.
-Reading Activities will incorporate: Reading and evaluation of biographies important local figures, national and international scientists and inventors Creation of Lab Journals Personal Journaling Writing using investigation and research skills Research using the Internet and print resources Reading non-fiction works on topical issues Reading current events: online, magazine and print newspapers Reading the school newspaper Reading first person narrative Textbooks aligned to California standards Lending library Classroom set of ageappropriate dictionaries and classroom set of thesaurus.
+Reading Activities will incorporate: Reading and evaluation of biographies important local figures, national and international scientists and inventors Creation of Lab Journals Personal Journaling Writing using investigation and research skills Reading current events: online, magazine and print newspapers Reading the school newspaper Reading poetry, folk tales and legends Reading first person narrative Textbooks aligned to California standards Lending library Classroom set of age- appropriate dictionaries and classroom set of thesaurus.
 Reference and core supplemental literature materials.
 Computer lab.
-Technology resources: Digital media, projector, Smart board, etc. MSE will use the assessment tools listed below in order to support students on achieving the academic standards and increase the # of students that are proficient on CST English Language Art Test. • Weekly Working Portfolios that include daily activities and lesson assignments. • Rubrics for Specific Skills based on the CA State Framework for Language Arts (See Sample Assessment Rubrics) • Informal Assessment Rubrics • State Mandated Texts • Semester Portfolio Submission (Three point assessment Rubrics based on the State Framework for English and Language Arts. • Formal and Informal Assessment Rubrics based on the CA State Framework for Language Arts. • Final Year Portfolio Submission (Three point assessment scale) Principal Dean of Academics, and/or Department Chairs, ELD Coordinator 2010-2011 & 2011-2012
+Technology resources: Digital media, projector, Smart board, etc. MSE will use the assessment tools listed below in order to support students on achieving the academic standards and increase the # of students that are proficient on CST English Language Art Test.
+Weekly Working Portfolios that include daily activities and lesson assignments.
+Rubrics for Specific Skills based on the CA State Framework for Language Arts (See Sample Assessment Rubrics) Informal Assessment Rubrics State Mandated Texts Semester Portfolio Submission (Three point assessment scale) Informal Assessment Rubrics based on the State Framework for English and Language Arts.
+Formal and Informal Assessment Rubrics based on the CA State Framework for Language Arts.
+Final Year Portfolio Submission (Three point assessment scale) Principal Dean of Academics, and/or Department Chairs, ELD Coordinator 2010-2011 & 2011-2012